planetarypy/TC/PSO-Application.md

 We plan to adopt the Governance model from the Planetary Software Organization.
-We plan to use the same Code of Conduct (based on the Contributor Covenant, version 1.4) that the PSO uses, and a Contribution model that is also similar.
+We plan to use the same Code of Conduct (based on the Contributor Covenant, version 1.4) that the PSO uses, and a Contribution model that is also similar (with the exception that contributors are not automatically made Collaborators upon a 'significant' code contribution, but the conversion of a contributor to a Collaborator is discussed by the TC).

 ## Tools